Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Right now
 - Bugs and small things (there is always bugs and small things...)
-- Testing with progressBar for uploads to the right and buttons to the left
-- Settings window for picking another language than the detected one or default, and other things.

 #### Higher priority things to do
 - Feature to change from: